Tech-at-DU/ACS-4310-Data-Visualization-and-Web-Graphics/lessons/lesson-06.md

 ## Why you should know this?

 Experimenting with real-time data is expands your skills into new areas.
-Tracking frame updates and workign with canvas and large datasets.
+Tracking frame updates and working with canvas and large datasets.

 <!-- > -->